blarghie/blarghie.github.io/about.md

     ~ instagram: <a href="http://instagram.com/blarghie" class="lightRed">blarghie</a><br /><br />
 </p>
 <p>
-<a href="{{ base.url}}/images/azcueta-06-2015.pdf">Here is my resumé</a>.
+<a href="{{ base.url}}/images/azcueta-06-2015.pdf" class="lightRed">Here is my resumé</a>.
 If you like my work, let's talk.
 If you'd like to talk to people I've worked for for proof that I do great work please get a hold of me via the info I've provided above.
 </p>

 </div>